weknowtraining/flipflop/README.md

 * `:session` – Save feature settings in the current user's application session.
     * `:prefix` – String prefix for all session variables.
 Defaults to no prefix.
 * `:default` – Not strictly needed, all feature defaults will be applied if no strategies match a feature.
 Include this strategy to determine the order of using the default value, and to make it appear in the dashboard.
+* `:test` – Simple strategy that stores features in memory.
+Useful for testing.
+If you call `Flipflop::FeatureSet.current.test!` this strategy is enabled and replaces all configured strategies.

 All strategies support these options, to change the appearance of the dashboard:
 * `:name` – The name of the strategy.
 Defaults to the name of the selected strategy.
 * `:description` – The description of the strategy.
 Every strategy has a default description.
 * `:hidden` – Optionally hides the strategy from the dashboard.
 Default is `false`.

+The same strategy type can be used multiple times, as long as the options are different.
+To prevent subtle bugs, an error is raised if two identical strategies are configured.

 ## Checking if a feature is enabled